code-soup/pumpkin/readme.md

 After more than 300 custom WP theme built and more than 15 years working with WordPress this is a custom workflow proven to work for me in every environment.
 Focus is on keeping things DRY, reusable and organized.

+I will provide more examples in the theme soon.

 ## Key concepts:

 #### Folder based template loader with per-page-template overrides